1 man found without vital signs after fire east of downtown Ottawa

 Prime Minister Justin Trudeau, Wayne Gretzky and Pierre Karl Peladeau are expected to speak at the state funeral for Brian Mulroney, who died last month at age 84.

-Trudeau accuses Liberal premier opposing carbon tax of bowing to political pressure
+Carbon tax tiff: PM Trudeau accuses Premier Furey of bowing to 'political pressure'

 Prime Minister Justin Trudeau is accusing of Liberal Newfoundland and Labrador Premier Andrew Furey of bowing to 'political pressure' in coming out against the looming carbon tax price increase.